bioinformatics-centre/kaiju/README.md

 The second option is to use the the microbial subset of the complete non-redundant protein database (nr) that is used by NCBI BLAST.
-This database contains all protein sequences from GenBank, including those from not completely assembled genomes.  `makeDB.sh` will download the `nr.gz` file from GenBank's FTP server and create database and index for Kaiju.
+This database contains all protein sequences from GenBank, including those from not completely assembled genomes. `makeDB.sh` will download the `nr.gz` file from GenBank's FTP server and create a database and index for Kaiju.

 There are two options:
 1. `makeDB.sh -n` will only use proteins that belong to Archaea, Bacteria and Viruses.
 2. `makeDB.sh -e` will additionally include proteins from fungi and microbial eukaryotes.
 The complete taxon list for this option is in the file `bin/taxonlist.tsv`.

 Because the nr database contains more proteins, more RAM is needed for index construction and for running Kaiju.
-As of April 2016, the nr database with option `-n` contains ca. 63m protein sequences, which amounts to ca. 33GB memory usage for running kaiju.
-The program also uses 5 parallel threads for constructing the index, which can be changed by using the option `-t`.
-Note that a higher number of threads increases the memory usage during index construction, while reducing the number of threads decreases memory usage.
+As of October 2016, the nr database with option `-e` contains ca. 80M protein sequences, which amounts to a requirement of 43GB RAM for running Kaiju.

 After `makeDB.sh` is finished, only the files `kaiju_db_nr.fmi` or `kaiju_db_nr_euk.fmi`, `nodes.dmp`, and `names.dmp` are needed to run Kaiju.